nuta/resea/docs/design/notifications.md

 ## Notify & Pull Pattern
-Instead of sending message each other, when TCP/IP wants to send some data to the dirver, it *notifies* the driver asynchronously that there's pending data.
+Instead of sending message each other, when TCP/IP wants to send some data to the driver, it *notifies* the driver asynchronously that there's pending data.
 When the device driver receives the notification, it pulls the pending data via message passing: